AgentePanela/OIRF.Engine/Docs/Content/GettingStarted.md

 - Learn about the [ECS architecture](Ecs.md) to start building gameplay.
 - Define your first game objects with [Prototypes](Prototypes.md).
 - Organize your game into [Scenes](Scenes.md).
+- See what happens during startup and how to customize the loading scene in [Boot](Boot.md).